cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 to work on this with me, it would be Jonas.

-After telling Jonas about this, he surprisingly didn't think this was a completely crazy idea.
+After telling Jonas about this, he surprisingly didn't think this was a crazy idea.
 After a little discussion, we came up with three potential approaches for making a Haskell-like language that compiles to Nix:

 1. The alternative PureScript backend, as suggested above.